Honda Element Insurance Rates

 To start comparison shopping for Honda Element insurance rates, enter your ZIP code in our free tool above.

-The average insurance rates for a Honda Element are $998 a year including full coverage.
-Comprehensive costs around $156 a year, collision insurance costs $210, and liability costs around $474.
-Buying just liability costs as low as $522 a year, and insurance for high-risk drivers costs around $2,148.
-Teenage drivers cost the most to insure at up to $4,040 a year.
+Average insurance rates for a Honda Element are $998 a year with full coverage.
+Comprehensive insurance costs around $156 a year, collision costs $210, and liability costs $474.
+Liability-only coverage costs as little as $522 a year, with high-risk coverage costing $2,148 or more.
+Teen drivers receive the highest rates at $4,040 a year or more.

 Average premium for full coverage: $998

-Estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and Element trim levels.
+Estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all U.S. states and Element trim levels.

-The examples above highlight why it is important to compare prices for a specific zip code, instead of using average rates.
+These examples demonstrate why it is important to compare rates for a specific zip code and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.